Hero image

 Start trading ETFs in 9 simple steps:

-Open a Demo and a Live trading account with FP Markets
+• Open a trading account with FP Markets.

-Place your trade and monitor your position closely
+• Use your Live trading account to place your trade and monitor your position closely.

-Once you reach the desired result, close your position
+• Once you reach your goal, close your position.

-Analyse your performance and risks before proceeding with your next trades
+• Analyse your performance and risks before proceeding with your next trade.

 Symbol Description Contract Size Leverage